Melting of floating ice cylinders in fresh and saline environments: Theoretical background

 \subsection{Line-source plumes}

-As sketched in figure \ref{fig:boundaryLayers}, density differences generate downward flows, both in the fresh and saline water experiments.
-Such flows interact with the quiescent water in the aquarium, and are expected to behave like line-source plumes.
-Hereafter we adapt classic plume theory (\citet{straneo_dynamics_2015}, and references therein) to predict the plume width and velocity as a function of depth.
-For line-source plumes, the theory predicts a linear relation between the plume width $b$ and depth $y$, with a slope equal to the entrainment coefficient $\alpha$, thus $b=\alpha y$.
-Regarding the plume velocity, more steps are required.
-The plume buoyancy flux $B$ can be written as the product between the plume volume flux $Q$ and the reduced gravity $g'(y)$, reading
+As sketched in figure \ref{fig:boundaryLayers}, density differences generate downward flows, both in the fresh and saline water experiments. {Such flows interact with the quiescent water in the tank, and are expected to show similar dynamics as line-source plumes.
+Hereafter we adapt classic plume theory (\citet{straneo_dynamics_2015}, and references therein) for fully-developed, turbulent line-source plumes, to obtain simple expressions for the plume width and velocity, as a function of depth. } {The theory assumes that a localised, 2D source of mass and negative buoyancy generates a region of downward motion in a fluid, where the width $b(y)$ and velocity $w(y)$ can be calculated from the entrainment coefficient $\alpha$ and the source's mass and buoyancy fluxes ($Q$ and $B$, respectively), both per unit length}\footnote{{The length of our cylinders can be assumed constant as the axial melt rate is much slower than both the typical plume velocity and the radial melt rate. }}. {Under the assumption that the ambient water density is homogeneous, the plume buoyancy flux $B$ is predicted to be constant with depth. } {For the plume width $b$, the theory predicts a linear relation with depth $y$, with a slope equal to the entrainment coefficient $\alpha$, thus $b=\alpha y$.
+In our case, this expression will have with a virtual origin correction $\Tilde{y}$ ($\Tilde{y}$ such that $w(\Tilde{y})=0$ \citep{cenedese_entrainment_2014}) from our cylinders having a non-zero horizontal extent. } {For the plume velocity, the theory predicts the expression}